matlab-discord/Matlab-Discord-Bot/msg/help.md

 doc <query> : Search for <query> in the Mathworks docs (or use "m").

+intro : Post an intro for new users.

 rand <n>: Return a random number between 1 and <n>, which is 6 by default (or use "roll").
 ```
 Additional commands: